The 100 most valuable guitars ever sold at auction

-Provenance: In a letter signed by Paul McCartney, he says 'This was the first guitar I ever held.
-It was also the guitar on which I learned my first chords.'
+Provenance: Paul McCartney's first guitar.
+In a letter signed by Paul McCartney, he says, “This was the first guitar I ever held.
+It was also the guitar on which I learned my first chords.”

-The price that was paid at auction – £330,000, US$615,203 – was three times the pre-auction valuation and was bought by Craig Jackson, the owner of elite American Collectible car auction house, Barrett-Jackson.
+The £330,000 (US$615,203) final sale price was three times the pre-auction valuation and was bought by Craig Jackson, the owner of elite American Collectible car auction house, Barrett-Jackson.

 “It just spoke to me.
 I knew that using this guitar could get an odd reaction as no-one was playing them back then", said Evans.
 "It's an odd-looking thing.
 But it sounded just right for me, it had 'my sound' in it," adding, "and it was only $450.”